 - It is completely different – it avoids the same tired offers the lost client has ignored for years.

-- Educates clients on why your team is more capable of handling their maintenance needs over independent shops.
+- Educates clients on why your team is more capable of handling their maintenance needs than independent shops.

 It’s astonishing the percentage of old clients who will take you up on this offer.
 What’s more astonishing is the average number of days most of these clients have been lost for… and now they become paying clients again.

-After a few months of test pilots the Penske Automotive Group made the decision to move forward with us because of this approach.
+After a few months of test pilots, the Penske Automotive Group made the decision to move forward with us because of this approach.
 Private service events are why we have strong relationships with companies like GM, FCA, Mopar, BMW, MINI and Shell Oil.
 This is not meant to impress you.
-It is meant to impress upon you... that customer retention and loyalty is a major challenge in the auto industry.
-These are world wide brands who invest a small fortune in research and development to retain a higher percentage of customers.
+It is meant to impress upon you… that customer retention and loyalty are a major challenges in the auto industry.
+These are worldwide brands that invest a small fortune in research and development to retain a higher percentage of customers.